tock/tock/doc/reference/trd-digest.md

 [HMAC](https://en.wikipedia.org/wiki/HMAC), are built on top of hash functions.

-This document describes Tock's traits for com and their semantics for computing digests in the Tock operating system.
+This document describes Tock's traits and their semantics for computing digests in the Tock operating system.
 These traits can also be used for generating HMACs.